eslint/eslint/docs/rules/id-denylist.md

-# disallow specified identifiers (id-blacklist)
+# disallow specified identifiers (id-denylist)

 > "There are only two hard things in Computer Science: cache invalidation and naming things." — Phil Karlton

-Bad names can lead to hard-to-decipher code.
-Generic names, such as `data`, don't infer much about the code and the values it receives.
-This rule allows you to configure a blacklist of bad identifier names, that you don't want to see in your code.
+Generic names can lead to hard-to-decipher code.
+This rule allows you to specify a deny list of disallowed identifier names to avoid this practice.

 ## Rule Details

 This rule disallows specified identifiers in assignments and `function` definitions.

-This rule will catch blacklisted identifiers that are:
+This rule will catch disallowed identifiers that are:

 - variable declarations
 - function declarations
 - object properties assigned to during object creation

-It will not catch blacklisted identifiers that are:
+It will not catch disallowed identifiers that are:

 - function calls (so you can still use functions you do not have control over)
 - object properties (so you can still use objects you do not have control over)